OBF/obf-docs/.github/ISSUE_TEMPLATE/new-event-fellowship-round.md

 - [ ] Use Event fund tag and meaningful post title
 - [ ] Shorten permalink (by default WordPress uses full title in link)
 - [ ] When agreed, publish the post and share the link by email informing the treasurer to go ahead with the reimbursement process
 - [ ] Share the link to the blog post on Twitter, Slack and the post for the next round of application
+- [ ] Update the budget spreadsheet once the award is paid

 *See the full documentation for details: (Travel_fellowships.md)[./Travel_fellowships.md]*